-All payments must be processed through payment vouchers prepared by the Clerical Officer Payments/Ledgers.
-Separate vouchers are to be used for separate payees and for the payment of different services.7
+According to the Ministry of Foreign Affairs Finance Manual 2013 Section 2.9.3 that all payments must be processed through payment vouchers prepared by the Clerical Officer Payments/Ledgers.
+Separate vouchers were to be used for separate payees and for the payment of different services.7

-The Clerical Officer Payments/Ledgers preparing a payment voucher must ensure that all information required under Finance Instruction 14-(1) has been included on the payment voucher or attached to it, before passing it to the SAO for certification.8
+The Clerical Officer Payments/Ledgers prepared payment vouchers and should ensure that all information required under Finance Instruction 14-(1) had been included on the payment voucher or attached to it, before passing it to the SAO for certification.

-The PAO, SAO & AO must not certify a payment as correct unless they are satisfied that:
+The PAO, SAO & AO must not certify a payment as correct unless they were satisfied that:

-- i. it is in accordance with an LPO, indent, contract, invoice or other authorisation; - ii. there is documentation that the goods, services or works have been received; - iii. sufficient uncommitted funds are available for payment of the account; - the account is not fraudulent and has not been previously paid; the expenditure account it iv. is charged to is correct.9
+- it was in accordance with an LPO, indent, contract, invoice or other authorisation; - there was documentation that the goods, services or works had been received; - sufficient uncommitted funds were available for payment of the account; - the account was not fraudulent and had not been previously paid; - the expenditure account it was charged to was correct.

-We noted that the Ministry did not comply with its Finance Manual (2013) in accounting for expenses arising from procurement of goods and services.
-Refer below for details
+The OAG noted that the Ministry did not comply with its Finance Manual (2013) in accounting for expenses arising from procurement of goods and services.
+Refer below for details:

-- (i) Payment vouchers and other supporting payment records were not always stamped paid, checked and authorised by the supervising officers; - (ii) Instances were noted where there was inadequate supporting documents attached to the payment records to justify the payment made to the supplier of goods and services; - (iii) Three quotations were not obtained; and - (iv) Local Purchase Orders (LPOs) were not attached to the payment vouchers.

-Processing payments without proper documentation and authorisation increases the risk of double and fraudulent payments.
+- Payment vouchers and other supporting payment records were not always stamped paid, checked and authorised by the supervising officers; - Instances were noted where there was inadequate supporting documents attached to the payment records to justify the payment made to the supplier of goods and services; - Three quotations were not obtained; and - Local Purchase Orders (LPOs) were not attached to the payment vouchers. - Processing payments without proper documentation and authorisation increases the risk of double and fraudulent payments.

-Non-compliance with the requirements of the Finance Manual by staffs indicates that the work of these staffs was not properly reviewed by supervising officers,
+Non-compliance with the requirements of the Finance Manual by staffs indicates that the work of these staffs was not properly reviewed by supervising officers.